CommunityHoneyNetwork/chn-docs/docs/uhp.md

 ### Configuration Options

-The following options are supported in the `/etc/sysconfig/uhp` and `/etc/default/uhp files`:
+The following options are supported in the `/etc/default/uhp` file:

 * DEBUG: (boolean) Enable more verbose output to the console
 * IP_ADDRESS: IP address of the host running the honeypot container